eclipse-archived/codewind-installer/README.md

 Subcommands:</br>

-`create` - Downloads a project created from a template at the given URL
+`create` - Downloads a project created from a template, at the given URL

 > **Flags:**
 > --url,-u value URL of project to download